RapydBlok/docs/docs/discover_api.md

 ## Authentication

-API authentication requires a bearer access token and a query, three data items to run a scan.
+API authentication requires a bearer access token and three data items to run a scan.
 ```yaml
 # Required Data Fields
 # Domain: Top-Level domains only.